Finding safe, secure and happy homes for young people in care is vital in order to help them achieve their full potential.

 “It was really hard to deal with as I didn’t understand why it was happening.
 I would do bad stuff to get moved out of places because I didn’t want to be there.”

-James moved around between different foster carers to children's homes until he meet Alison*, a foster carer who he says changed his life.
+James moved around between different foster carers to children’s homes until he meet Alison*, a foster carer who he says changed his life, he says:

 “I went to stay with Alison when I was 13 and stayed until I was 16.
 She helped sort me out.
 I was getting into lots of trouble at school and she helped me to be better.